ScribeLab Writer

 Can you actually conduct this research within your timeline, budget, and institutional context?
 Feasibility covers data access, participant availability, ethical approval requirements, equipment or software needs, and your own existing skills.
 A topic that requires primary data collection from a population you cannot access, or that requires analytical tools you have not used before, may be intellectually compelling but practically unworkable.

-UCL School of Management explicitly advises that for postgraduate students, the topic should not have data scope limitations and should not be too niche or too broad, with students expected to manage their work well within time constraints.
+UCL School of Management explicitly advises that, for postgraduate students, the topic should not have data scope limitations and should neither be too niche nor too broad, with students expected to manage their work well within time constraints.

 2. Interest